 The campus may also be reached via the #51, #52, #55, and #60 bus lines.
 For more information on public transit in New Orleans, please visit the Regional Transit Authority website.

-The Louisiana and Special Collections Department is open Monday through Friday and some Saturdays.
+The Louisiana and Special Collections Department is open Tuesday, Wednesday, and Friday.
 Please check the Library's hours page for current hours.
 To verify hours of operation please call: (504) 280-6544.
-For requests or questions outside of the department's normal operating hours, please feel free to email one of our staff.
+For requests or questions outside of the department's normal operating hours, please email firstname.lastname@example.org.

 UNO's Louisiana and Special Collections Department is home to nearly 400 manuscript collections, which include records of local businesses, papers of former UNO faculty members and other local figures, New Orleans and Louisiana ephemera, government documents such as the Supreme Court of Louisiana Historical Archives, and much, much more.